THE OVERGROUND RAILROAD

 I produced the video above in partnership with the National Park Service Route 66 Corridor Preservation Program.
 Green Book properties are tangible links for telling the story of the African American experience.
 We have estimated that less than one-third of these sites are still standing.
 The fact that we have these buildings as physical evidence of racial discrimination is a rich opportunity to re-examine America’s troubled history of segregation, black migration and the rise of the black leisure class.

-This project has been awarded fellowships from Harvard (Henry Louis Gates Jr. program), the Schomburg Center for Black Research, the Graham Foundation, The California Humanities and the American Council of Learned Societies (ACLS).
+The project has been awarded fellowships from Harvard University (The Hutchins Center, directed by Henry Louis Gates Jr.), The National Endowment for the Humanities, the Schomburg Center for Research in Black Culture, the Graham Foundation, The California Humanities and the American Council of Learned Societies (ACLS).
 The project will become a book, traveling exhibition, digital interactive map, board game and virtual reality platform.

 SIGN THE GUESTBOOK FOR PROJECT UPDATES AND GET A FREE IMAGE FROM THE GREEN BOOK PROJECT